Uri Zohar: Personal life

 In the early 1960s, Zohar was married to the singer Ilana Rovina for about two years.
-Later he married Alia Shuster, an actress who starred in the movie "Big Eyes" that he directed.
+Later he married Elia Shuster, an actress who starred in the film Big Eyes (1974) that he directed.

 Zohar and Alia, who lived in Jaffa after getting married and later became religiously observant and moved to Jerusalem, had seven children.

-His two oldest sons, Ephraim Fishel and Shalom, married the daughters of Alona and Arik Einstein, Shiri and Yasmin, who also became religiously observant.
+He was a close friend of Arik Einstein, with whom he made some of his most noted films.
+Einstein's two daughters, Shiri and Yasmin, married Zohar's sons, Ephraim Fishel and Shalom.
 The wedding of Ephraim Fishel and Shiri was documented in Renan Shor's 1985 short film "A Wedding in Jerusalem."
 Another son, Itamar, who became secular, initiated the 2004 three-part series "Looking Inside" - a series in which Itamar examines the two worlds his father lived in, and they debate matters of faith, values and reconciliation between secular and ultra-Orthodox Jews.
 After several years Itamar returned to religious observance.
 The series was filmed in their Jerusalem home, as well as locations where Zohar lived and worked in Tel Aviv.
 Another son, Betzalel, managed the Migdal Or institutions of Rabbi Yitzhak David Grossman.
 The youngest son, David, is a Jerusalem city council member representing the United Torah Judaism party.
 Zohar's only daughter, Ahinoam, is the subject of the song "Ahinoam Doesn't Know," which appeared on Erik Einstein's album "Pozy."

+Death

 Rabbi Uri Zohar died on June 2, 2022, at the age of 86, after suffering a heart attack at his home in Jerusalem's Romema neighborhood.
 The funeral procession left from the home he lived in, accompanied by many mourners.
 He was buried in Har HaMenuchot cemetery on Mount Herzl in Jerusalem.
+He was survived by his second wife Eliya Shuster, a former actress, and their seven children and numerous grandchildren.